telerik/xaml-docs/controls/raddesktopalert/getting-started.md

 {{region raddesktopalert-getting-started_0}}
 	var alert = new RadDesktopAlert();
 	alert.Header = "MAIL NOTIFICATION";
-	alert.Content = "Hello, Here are two things that we noticed today on our front-end meeting: ";
+	alert.Content = "Hello, Here are two things that we noticed today on our daily meeting.";
 	alert.ShowDuration = 5000;
 {{endregion}}